An Online Informatics Resource for Dictyostelium

 Accessing the BLAST Search Page

-BLAST can be accessed by selecting the hypertext link on the menu bar at the top of all dictyBase WWW pages, or through the "Sequence Analysis Tools" on the Locus Page.
-If accessed through a specific locus page the sequence will be automatically filled into the browser window.
+BLAST can be accessed by selecting the hypertext link on the menu bar at the top of all dictyBase WWW pages or through a link in the "Associated Sequences" section on each gene page.

 Associated Glossary Terms: